 Riders should be careful when topping out, since the winds create razorbacks and slipfaces on the dunes.
 A florescent-orange “whip flag,” extending at least 8 feet above ground level when the vehicle is stopped, is mandatory on all off-highway vehicles, and lighted whip masts should be used after dark.

-From Reno, take Highway 50 [the Loneliest Road in America] torward Fallon.
+From Reno, take Highway 50 (the Loneliest Road in America) toward Fallon.
 Sand Mountain lies directly north of Highway 50, just 25 miles east of Fallon.

-$90 annual pass or $40 weekly pass is required and may be purchased on site.
+$90 annual pass or $40 weekly pass (one to seven days) is required to enter Sand Mountain Recreation Area and may be purchased on site.
 Permits are required.